metaphysics degree

 instructions for completing your writing assignments.

-Please note: Your thesis and dissertation will be more formal in nature.
+Please note: Your masters thesis and doctoral dissertation will be more formal in nature.

 Seminary Ordainment Studies and Ministerial Ordainment 10 semester hours